EU takes step toward joint army

 If you already have an account click here to login.

-Britain, Denmark, Ireland, Malta, and Portugal were the only ones who stayed out.
+Britain, Denmark, Ireland, Malta, and Portugal stayed out.

 But some of them, such as Ireland, indicated they might join in time for the summit.
-Britain, which is leaving the EU, also indicated it might take part under special conditions.
+Britain, which is leaving the EU, could also take part under special conditions.

 EU foreign relations chief Federica Mogherini called the signing ceremony an "emotional moment".